vmware-archive/gcp-env-bootstrap/README.md

 BILLING_ID=D8876C-B95EA9-0126BB ./envs/[env-to-spin-up]/up.sh
 ```

+After the `up.sh` script finishes, check the output for any uncaught errors.

+The following manual steps must be taken to complete the provisioning:
+Log into the GCP Console, locate the provisioned account, go to the `IAM and admin` page
+(navigate using the upper-left hamburger),
+and change the role of all the admins, instructors, and the student to `Owner`.

-Alternatively, if you want to force the director into an existing/shared
+**Alternatively**, if you want to force the director into an existing/shared
 project with a linked billing account, run the following.

 ```bash